qst0/thwack/50-believe-in-yourself.md

 The psychologists found that the cheif differentiating factor that separated the two groups was: the creative people thought they were creative, and the less creative people didn't think they were.

-as a consequence, the creative people put themselves in a position where they could use their creativity

----
----

-COPY PASTE DUMP:
-The philosopher Epictetus remarked:

-“What concerns me is not the way things are, but rather the way people think things are.”

-Several years ago, a major oil company was concerned about the lack of creative productivity among its engineers.
-To deal with this problem, a team of psychologists was brought in to find out what differentiated the creative people from the less creative ones.

-The psychologists asked the engineers many questions ranging from where they grew up to what their educational backgrounds were to what their favorite colors were.

-The psychologists found that the chief differentiating factor that separated the two groups was: The creative people thought they were creative, and the less creative people didn’t think they were.

-As a consequence, the creative people put themselves in a position where they could use their creativity: they allowed themselves to get into an imaginative frame of mind, play with their knowledge, take a few risks, and look for lots of right answers.
+as a consequence, the creative people put themselves in a position where they could use their creativity: they allowed themselves to get into an imaginative frame of mind, play with their knowledge, take a few risks, and look for lots of right answers.

 If you think you’re creative, you’ll act that way — and if you don’t, you won’t.
 It’s a self-fulfilling prophecy: As you think, so you are.

-— In what ways are you creative?
+### In what ways are you creative?

-— What strengths do you have that you can apply to your issue?
+### What strengths do you have that you can apply to your issue?

-The ancient Greek philosopher Heraclitus said: “I searched into myself.”
+The ancient Greek philosopher Heraclitus said:

+> “I searched into myself.”

 A good exercise is to take some time to figure out your own creative style, that is, what your own creative tendencies are.